-Roading is the largest Council activity with 13.5% (2016) of Council's current expenditure devoted to this activity.
+Roading is the largest Council activity with 16.22% of Council's expenditure in 2016/17 (excluding depreciation and vested assets).

 The Mackenzie District Council owns and is responsible for the day-to-day operation, maintenance, renewal and improvement of the District's local roading network excluding State Highways No 8, 79 and 80 which are owned by the Crown and managed by the New Zealand Transport Agency.
 The Council also provides other assets such as footpaths and street lights.
 State Highways 8, 79 and 80 are an important part of the overall roading network in the District.
 The Council works with New Zealand Transport Agency and the Regional Transport Committee to meet its obligations with regard to roading and to be consistent with the Regional Land Transport Strategy.